 It’s moving online incredibly fast

-As we have already seen in Banking and Investing, technological advancements for Insurance are reaping huge rewards for customers.
-Recent advertising efforts by State Farm and Insurance Brokers Association of Canada (IBAC) are clear indicators that online insurance options in Canada are gaining market share every month.
+As we have seen in banking and investing, technological advancements in insurance are reaping huge customer rewards.
+Recent advertising efforts by State Farm and the Insurance Brokers Association of Canada (IBAC) clearly indicate that online insurance options in Canada are gaining market share every month.
 State Farm recently launched a high-profile commercial with professional athletes and famous actors to promote their personal touch, as online offerings powered by bots are gaining market share every day.
-The IBAC started a campaign warning Canadians about purchasing insurance online and launched www.beforethequote.ca, advising them to go directly to insurance brokers rather than online.
+The IBAC started a campaign warning Canadians about purchasing insurance online and launched a website and advertisements advising them to go directly to insurance brokers rather than online.

-We can credit State Farm for the humorous advert and focusing on the personal touch aspect that some customers might appreciate.
-The IBAC has taken a different approach of provoking uncertainty and fear, the long-time insurance sales tactic, in the hope of preventing Canadians from looking online for insurance.
+We can credit State Farm for the humorous advert and for focusing on the personal touch aspect that some customers might appreciate.
+The IBAC has taken a different approach by provoking uncertainty and fear, the long-time insurance sales tactic, to prevent Canadians from looking online for insurance.

 Billions of dollars have been invested globally into bringing insurance online with a huge focus on improving the customer’s experience, so we want to look deeper into the IBAC’s message and see what’s going on;

 - Advocacy or My broker shops for me.
 While they can and should be, the reality is that most Canadians receive their home, auto, boat, trailer and other renewals directly from insurance companies and not from the broker.
-You are likely paying direct to the insurer and the renewals come directly from them too.
+You are likely paying directly to the insurer; the renewals come directly from them.

 - My policy is customized.
-The customization of insurance occurs long before the quote as insurers themselves have created off-the-shelf custom packages for home, business and auto insurance.
-Insurance companies have worked hard to develop leading packages and this has resulted in very simple policies that are only subject to a relatively standard list of exclusions.
-The final touch to customize a policy is to ask good questions about the client, be it for business or personal insurance, which can be accomplished with online systems very easily and much more efficiently.
+The customization of insurance occurs long before the quote, as insurers themselves have created off-the-shelf custom packages for home, business and auto insurance.
+Insurance companies have worked hard to develop leading packages, resulting in very simple policies that are only subject to a relatively standard list of exclusions.
+The final touch to customize a policy is to ask good questions about the client, whether for business or personal insurance, which can be accomplished easily and much more efficiently with online systems.

 - Online insurers don’t pay claims.
-Online insurance is simply a different division of the same insurance company you might already be dealing with.
-Claims handling and behaviour from these insurance companies are going to be consistent with both channels.
+Online insurance is a different division of the same insurance company you might already be dealing with.
+Claims handling and behaviour from these insurance companies will be consistent with both channels.
 Buying online is not any less reliable, and it certainly does not mean that your claim won’t be paid.

 Are some people still renewing insurance in person?
 Maybe.
 Does this mean you have to buy insurance online?
 Not at all, but the online world is everything the traditional market fears.
-It’s quick, it’s easy, it’s convenient and gives consumers the ability to effectively manage a very important product that happens to be a noticeable household expense.
+It’s quick, easy, and convenient and allows consumers to effectively manage a very important product that is a noticeable household expense.
 What kind of insurance is available online?
 Here are your options:

 - Home Insurance